pgregory/wetracker/README.md

 including live interactive editing by multiple users, and turn based non-realtime music creation.

-This project is very early in its development, feel free to provide feedback and ideas, or clone the project and contribute via pull requests.
+WeTracker is very early in development, I welcome ideas and suggestions, and of course any contributions.

-WeTracker is built on React, using [react-boilerplate](https://github.com/mxstbr/react-boilerplate).
-To try it out for yourself, clone this repo and run:

 ```
 npm install
 npm run start
 ```
+Visit the [website](https://pgregory.github.io/wetracker/) for more up to date information and semi-regular blog updates.